fajarwiguna/sentiment-analysis-tokopedia/readme.md

-# Sentiment Analysis of Tokopedia App Reviews 🇬🇧📱
+# Sentiment Analysis of Tokopedia App Reviews📱

 This project performs **web scraping** of Tokopedia app reviews from the Google Play Store and builds **sentiment analysis** models using various machine learning and deep learning approaches.